hashicorp/terraform-governance-demos/terraform_foundational_policies/README.md

 > **Note:**
 >
-> In this demo we are initializing a remote backend in Terraform Cloud using remote operations.
+> In this demo we are initializing a remote backend in Terraform Cloud using [Remote Operations](https://www.terraform.io/docs/backends/operations.html).
 Once the `init` phase has completed you will notice that a new workspace called `terraform-governance-demos` has been created in your Terraform organization.
-This workspace is primarily reponsible for boot strapping the demo (repos, workspace, policy set, config etc.).
+The primary responsibility of this workspace is to bootstrap the demo environment (repository(s), workspace, policy set, config etc.).
+Running `terraform destroy` will not delete this workspace.
+This is a manual operation and will need to be carried out from within the Terraform Cloud UI.
->
-> For more information on Remote Operations, please review the Terraform [documentation](https://www.terraform.io/docs/backends/operations.html).

 3. Review the plan
 ```bash